CentralProgramming/Turtle-Graphics/01_intro/lesson.md

 # Testing it Out
-___
 Now that you know the basics, let's put it into practice.

-Try making a square by repeativly moving forwards and turning the turtle at a right angle.
+Try making a square by repeatedly moving forwards and turning the turtle at a right angle.
 For a challenge, try making it in a loop, or creating a function that will create squares of different sizes.

 The result should look something like this: